top of page

 ABOUT PAULA

-Paula is an Associate Faculty Member of The Patsy Rodenburg Academy and a Registered PRA Associate. ( www.patsyrodenburg.co.uk )
+Paula is an Associate Faculty Member of The Patsy Rodenburg Academy and a Registered PRA Voice, Text and Presence Associate. www.patsyrodenburg.co.uk

-Paula teaches/ has taught actors in training at UK and US drama schools to include: Royal Academy of Dramatic Art (RADA), The Guildhall School of Music and Drama (GSMD), London Academy of Music and Dramatic Art (LAMDA), Florida State University, Penn State University, Muhlenberg College, University of Connecticut, Asolo Rep Theatre, under the Theatre Academy London Programmes, Pegasus Theatre, and The Globe Theatre Education.
+She has taught actors in training at leading drama schools and institutions in the UK and US, including RADA, Guildhall School of Music & Drama, LAMDA, Florida State University, Penn State University, Muhlenberg College, University of Connecticut, Asolo Repertory Theatre, Theatre Academy London, Pegasus Theatre and Shakespeare’s Globe Education.

 bottom of page